transentis/bptk_py_tutorial/README.md

-# BPTK_Py Tutorial
+# BPTK-Py Tutorial

-Welcome to the BPTK_PY tutorial.
-This tutorial contain sample agent-based and System Dynamics models created using the BPTK_PY framework.
+Welcome to the BPTK-Py tutorial.
+This tutorial contain sample agent-based and System Dynamics models created using the BPTK-Py framework.
 The tutorial is designed as a companion to the [BPTK_Py online documentation](http://bptk.transentis-labs.com).

-The objective of the tutorials is to illustrate how to use the BPTK_PY framework, not to introduce System Dynamics modeling or Agent-based modeling in general.
+The objective of the tutorials is to illustrate how to use the BPTK-Py framework, not to introduce System Dynamics modeling or Agent-based modeling in general.

 We illustrate the framework using a simple project management model and the Bass Diffusion model: